Your browser version is no longer supported, so you may experience issues while using this site.

 If you’re unsure about your rights, and whether you need to pay the full amount, it could be a good idea to seek out legal advice.

 AAMI Car Insurance, Motorcycle Insurance, NSW and ACT CTP Insurance, and Caravan Insurance are issued by AAI Limited ABN 48 005 297 807 AFSL 230859 (AAI) trading as AAMI.
-Consider the Product Disclosure Statement before making a decision about this insurance.
-This advice has been prepared without taking into account your particular objectives, financial situations or needs, so you should consider whether it is appropriate for you before acting on it.
+Any advice has been prepared without taking into account your particular objectives, financial situation or needs, so you should consider whether it is appropriate for you before acting on it.
+Please read the relevant Product Disclosure Statement before you make any decision regarding this product.
+The Target Market Determination is also available.